garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 Adding query method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | It is difficult to develop the actual application using only the Spring Data interface which is used for performing generic CRUD operations.
-| Therefore Spring Data provides a mechanism to add query method for performing any persistence operations (SELECT/UPDATE/DELETE) for the entity specific Repository interface.
+| Therefore Spring Data provides a mechanism to add "query methods" for performing any persistence operations (SELECT/UPDATE/DELETE) for the entity specific Repository interface.
 | In the added query method, entity operations are performed using query language (JPQL or Native SQL).

  .. note:: **What is JPQL**